felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Imagine how you will feel when your book shows you a new way to think about a specific problem you couldn't quite put your finger on.
 Suddenly, a new connection occurs in your brain.
 Now, all you can see is the answer.
 Everything simply  makes  sense!
 Personally, this is among the most powerful and freeing experiences I have felt yet.
 It truly is a transcending moment that cannot overstated.

-Learning  does not have to be  a skill. **We are all lifelong learners.** What allows some people to learn faster than others is that they have created and optimized a learning system that is suited around their way of learning.
+**We are all lifelong learners.** If you want to learn about something, you can do it.
+What allows some people to learn faster than others is that they have created and optimized a learning system that is suited around their way of learning.
 When I realized that the core mission of DevOps is to create a system that